Kumbaya — Project Overview

 5. Key Characteristics

-- Ecosystem positioning: Self-described “the most liquid DEX on MegaETH,” aiming to be the chain’s default trading and liquidity venue.
+- Ecosystem positioning: Self-positions as “the most liquid DEX on MegaETH,” implying a bid to be the default liquidity venue on that chain.

-- Chain exposure: 100% MegaETH TVL concentration; no multi-chain diversification indicated.
+- Chain exposure: 100% MegaETH TVL concentration; no multi-chain footprint shown.

 6. Summary & Outlook